pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ### IAM Access Analyzer
 helps you `identify the resources in your organization and accounts`, such as `Amazon S3 buckets` or `IAM roles`, `shared with an external entity`.
 This lets you identify unintended access to your resources and data, which is a security risk.
 Access Analyzer identifies resources shared with external principals by using logic-based reasoning to analyze the resource-based policies in your AWS environment.
 For each instance of a resource shared outside of your account, Access Analyzer generates a finding.

-- `Find out which resources are shared externally`
+- `Find out which resources are shared externally` - OJO
   - S3 Buckets
   - IAM Roles
   - KMS Keys